ohpauleez/cmma/README.md

 anything you can do at the shell, you can do in here.
 You also have a mechanism on how to talk about task dependencies.

+CMMA's extra functionality is written as a library of Clojure functions - you can use CMMA directly from any REPL and control it programmatically.

 #### What about CMMA's deps management?

 CMMA sits on top of Pomegranate to do Maven deps, but also opens deps up to